Morgan Park, Chicago: Geography

-Morgan Park is located south of the Beverly neighborhood and shares a border at 107th St. with Beverly on the north, Halsted St. (north of 115th St.) and Ashland Ave. (south of 115th St.) on the east, 119th St. on the south, and (roughly) California Ave. on the west, and includes Mount Greenwood Cemetery.
+Morgan Park is located south of the Beverly neighborhood and shares a border at 107th St. with Beverly on the north, Halsted St. (north of 115th St.) and Ashland Ave. (south of 115th St.) on the east, 119th St. on the south, and (roughly) California Ave. on the west, as well as Mount Greenwood Cemetery.
 Beverly and Morgan Park share the same ZIP Code.

 Horse Thief Hollow

 In the early 1840s, a small section of what was to become southern Morgan Park had an unsavory reputation with the settlers in the region.
 What follows are the recollections of Isaac T. Greenacre, an early 19th-century resident who settled at the north end of the ridge.
 The area he describes below is today what is roughly the stretch of Vincennes Avenue from 115th Street to 121st Street:

 "On the edge of the hill on which Morgan Park is situated, and a little south, is a deep and exceedingly steep ravine.
 This in early times was covered with long grass and thick underbrush, and was not only a very discreet hiding place, but a very formidable fortress for horse thieves.
 These notable gentry were rather nocturnal in their habits, as they traveled during the night and by day were wont to refresh themselves in Horse Thief Hollow.
 I imagine it must have been a solitary place as the long grass, thick underbrush, and the forest overhead must have entirely excluded the sunlight from it.
 The farmers are confident of the character of this den, having found in it bags of oats and other commodities which proved the use of the ravine for horse stealing.
 The bottom of the ravine was trampled into a mire by horses' hoofs, and once in a while they would find a horse shoe.
 The farmers have watched these gentry and proved to themselves the purpose of their frequent visitations.
 The horse thieves generally traveled by the aid of a buggy, in which they kept all the utensils necessary for their business."